-18.3 Pensioner rebates
+18.3 Concession rebates

-Holders of a Centrelink or Veteran Affairs Pension Concession card or a Veteran Affairs Gold card which stipulates TPI or War Widow may claim a rebate on their sole or principal place of residence.
+Holders of a valid concession card may claim a rebate on their sole or principal place of residence.
 Upon initial application, ongoing eligibility is maintained, unless rejected by Centrelink or the Department of Veteran Affairs during the annual verification procedure.
-Upon confirmation of an eligible pensioner concession status, the pensioner rebate is deducted from the rate account before payment is required by the ratepayer.
+Upon confirmation of an eligible concession status, the rebate is deducted from the rate account before payment is required by the ratepayer.

-With regards to new applicants, after being granted a Pensioner Concession Card (PCC), pensioners can then apply for the rebate at any time throughout the rating year.
-Retrospective claims up to a maximum of one previous financial year can be approved by Council on verification of eligibility criteria, for periods prior to this claims may be approved by the relevant government department.
+With regards to new applicants, after being granted an eligible concession card), holders can then apply for the rebate at any time throughout the rating year.
+Retrospective claims up to a maximum of one previous financial year can be approved by Council on verification of eligibility criteria, for periods prior to this, claims may be approved by the relevant government department.